 In-depth Coverage and Question Sets

 After completing Ryan’s course, I felt the need of exploring additional courses.
 This led me to two courses offered by Chandra Lingam.
-The essence of these courses is that it covers lot of granular things along with rich question sets.
+The essence of these courses is that it covers a lot of granular things along with rich question sets.
 The course is divided into 2 parts.
 First part consists of 300+ videos totaling more than 17+ hours, with close to 45+ question sets each question set having an average of 10 questions, so in total 450+ questions.
-The course consist of explanation of various AWS services along with lab demonstration.
+The course consists of an explanation of various AWS services along with lab demonstration.

 While Udemy courses will help you master AWS services, it is still worth going through FAQ of every AWS services.
 It is one of the best FAQ content, I have found till now.
 Questions in each FAQ cover lot of service specific features, cost impact, disaster recovery options etc. Anyone aspiring to be AWS certified must visit FAQ to have tight grip over every topic.
 Some of them are listed as below.